practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Scala/README.md

 Originally, these pages have been created in April 2025 for another GitHub account and have now been moved to this account, albeit re-structured with even more subpages for even better orientation.

-So, this documentation may be already outdated in the fast evolving environment of Scala.
+So, this documentation may be already outdated in the fast evolving Scala environment.

 <br/>